nrp1284/kickstarter_analysis/README.md

 ## Overview of Project

-Louise Play Fever came close to funding goal and she wants data to know how different campaigns fared in relation with launch date and funding goals
+Louise Play "Fever" came close to funding goal and she wants data to know how different campaigns fared in relation with launch date and funding goals

 ### Purpose